vishnevskiy/gen_rpc/README.md

 - `eval_everywhere(Module, Function, Args)` and `eval_everywhere(Nodes, Module, Function, Args)`: Multi-node version of the `cast` function.

+### Module version control

+`gen_rpc` supports executing RPC calls on remote nodes that are running only specific module versions.
+To leverage that feature, in place of `Module` in the section above, use `{Module, Version}`.
+If the remote `module` is not on the version requested a `{badrpc,incompatible]` will be returned.

 ### Application settings

+- `transport_driver`: The driver to use in order to trasport data between the nodes.
+Currently, only supports `tcp` for plain TCP connectivity or `ssl` for SSL-based connectivity.

-- `tcp_server_port`: The port in which the TCP listener service listens for incoming client requests.
+- `port`: The port in which the TCP listener service listens for incoming client requests.

-- `remote_tcp_server_ports`: A proplist with the nodes that run on alternative `tcp_server_port` configuration and the port they have configured `gen_rpc` to listen to.
+- `remote_ports`: A map with the nodes that run on alternative `port` configuration and the port they have configured `gen_rpc` to listen to.
 Useful when running multiple nodes on the same system and you get port clashes.

 - `rpc_module_control`: Set it to `blacklist` to define a list of modules that will not be exposed to `gen_rpc` or to `whitelist`